 7. The Boathouse, Balmoral

 Few things beat grabbing a coffee by the water while the kids burn off energy, and The Boathouse at Balmoral is the place to do it.
-The rustic, beachy vibe makes it a perfect laid-back spot on Balmoral beach.
-The Boathouse is all about quality, with simple but delicious dishes (hello old friends hot chips and milkshakes) a good kid’s menu and a fenced-in playground just steps away.
+The rustic, beachy vibe makes it a perfect laid-back spot on Balmoral Beach.
+The Boathouse is all about quality, with simple but delish dishes (hello old friends, hot chips and strawberry milkshakes), a good kids’ menu and a fenced-in playground just steps away.

 Address: 2 The Esplanade, Mosman NSW 2088